bonjune/Introduction-to-CS/basic/README.md

 [Click here to download.](https://code.visualstudio.com)
 2. Download Python Extension.

-## Very First Tutorial
+## The Very First Tutorial

 Let's have fun with Python.
-And get some feeling about
+And delve into
 ```
 Life is short.
 Do Python.
 ```